-Lunda Center: Located on the La Crosse campus at 319 7th Street North, the Lunda Center is a professional meeting and learning facility ideal for corporate and community meetings, conferences, and seminars.
-The Lunda Center is included in the Coleman Center square footage.

-Health Science Center: Located at 1300 Badger Street.

-this six-story concrete frame and masonry building was completed in August of 2000.
-Western occupies 45,000 gross square feet and houses programs of the Health and Public Safety division, research labs, student health clinic, La Crosse Medical Health Science Consortium (LMHSC) offices, and several University of Wisconsin-La Crosse (UWL) and Gundersen Health System departments.
-It is located on 4.15 acres, has an adjacent parking lot for 97 vehicles, and a paved dropoff lane/area.
-The building has 1,100 student-learning stations and one distance-learning classroom.
+- Lunda Center: Located on the La Crosse campus at 333 7th Street North, the Lunda Center is a professional meeting and learning facility ideal for corporate and community meetings, conferences, and seminars.
+The Lunda Center is included in the Coleman Center square footage. - 9.
+Health Science Center: Located at 1300 Badger Street, this six-story concrete frame and masonry building was completed in August of 2000.
+Western occupies approximately 45,000 gross square feet and houses programs of the Health and Public Safety division, research labs, student health clinic, La Crosse Medical Health Science Consortium (LMHSC) offices, and several University of Wisconsin-La Crosse (UWL) and Gundersen Health System departments.
+It is located on 4.15 acres, has an adjacent parking lot for 97 vehicles, and a paved drop- off lane/area.
 This building is approximately five blocks east of the main campus.
-In 2020, ownership of the building transfered from the state to the LMHSC.
+In 2020, ownership of the building transferred from the state to the LMHSC.

-- 10. Kumm Center: Located at 400 6th Street North, this five-story masonry structure was constructed in 1969.
+- 10. Kumm Center: Located at 411 7th Street North, this five-story masonry structure was constructed in 1969.
 The building is 103,515 square feet and was remodeled in 1994, 1995, 1996, 1997, 2001, 2010, 2011, and a referendum-funded remodeling project competed in spring 2017.
-The building houses Health and Public Safety division office as well as space for Central Service Tech, EMT, Health Information Technology, Medical Assistant, Medical Coding, Nursing, Respiratory Therapist, and Surgical Therapist programs as well as all Culinary programs.
-Also, there are offices for Student Life and Student Government, the Union Market, Campus Shop (bookstore), and a studentlounge. - The building had 11 classrooms totaling 310 student stations and 17 shops/labs totaling 366 student stations. - Physical Plant: Located at 505 9th Street North, this one-story masonry building was built in 1992 with an addition in 1996.
+The building houses Health and Public Safety division office as well as space for Central Service Tech, EMT, Health Information Technology, Medical Assistant, Medical Coding, Nursing, Respiratory Therapist, and Surgical Therapist programs as well as all culinary programs.
+Also, there are offices for Student Life and Student Government, the Union Market, Campus Shop (bookstore), and a student lounge.
+The building had 11 classrooms totaling 310 student stations and 17 shops/labs totaling 366 student stations. - Physical Plant: Located at 505 9th Street North, this one-story masonry building was built in 1992 with an addition in 1996.
 It is 9,430 square feet and houses all shipping and receiving, mailroom, warehouse, custodial, and facilities offices. - 12.
 Western Residence Hall: Located at 820 La Crosse Street, this six-story, 73,429 square-foot structure was built in 2009-2010 with occupancy beginning in August